pramttl/webipy/README.md

-webipy: Automated web app generator for python code
+webipy: Automated web api generator for python code
 ===================================================

-Python functions = Functional web endpoints
+Python functions = Functional web api endpoints

-Webipy transforms the functions in your python code to a ready to use (django) web app with each function having a unique web endpoint.
+Webipy transforms the functions in your python code to a ready to use (django) web api with each function getting a unique web endpoint.

 Introduction